gracelee2023/Machine_Learning/README.md

 # Machine_Learning
 Face Mask Detection using Convolutional Neural Network model

-Since the outbreak of covid-19, wearing a mask has been required by the government.
-Also, it is widely used by tech companies like Uber.
-In this project, machine learning techniques was used to identify if people wear masks or not.
-In this project, given a picture, the CNN model can detect if a face mask is worn or not.
+Following the onset of the COVID-19 pandemic, the government has mandated the wearing of masks.
+In this project, machine learning techniques, specifically a Convolutional Neural Network (CNN) model, were utilized to discern whether individuals were wearing masks in given images.

 Dataset: https://www.kaggle.com/wobotintelligence/face-mask-detection-dataset

-Data set contains 3GB images about people with/without masks.
-Images are labelled as face with mask, face with other covers and face with no mask.
-A total of 6024 images in the dataset.
+The dataset comprises 3GB of images depicting individuals either with or without masks.
+These images are categorized into three labels: faces with masks, faces with other coverings, and faces without masks.
+In total, the dataset includes 6024 images.